Type 277 radar: AMES Type 50

 When the Army introduced its first Coast Defense radars, the Air Ministry took a number of them and placed them on high towers so they could see low-flying aircraft.
 These installations became the Chain Home Low systems, able to detect aircraft as low as 500 ft at ranges that allowed interceptions to be arranged.
 These were given the official name AMES Type 2, although this name was rarely used in practice.

 When the Army moved CD to the 271P, the RAF did the same, referring to them officially as AMES Type 30, with a series of such systems given different type numbers based on the differences of their mounting systems.
 When 271P gave way to 271Q, the new systems were deployed under the name Type 40, and in turn became Type 50 when they moved to the 277.
 The systems were referred to generically as Chain Home Extra Low (CHEL).

 The AMES Type 50 was essentially identical to the 277T, using a cheese reflector that had been used on the prototype.
+The antenna was mounted in a framework and an IFF antenna placed below it.
 The Type 52 moved to parabolic reflectors for additional performance.
 This produced a series of designs with 10 foot diameter reflectors, Types 52 through 56, that differed solely in their mounting system.
 To confuse matters, any one of these may be referred to as CHEL.

 CHEL and CD were often one and the same system, simply two names for the same installation depending who was referring to it, the Army or Air Force.
 To further confuse matters, if the radar was located close to a coastal artillery site, the Army then referred to it as Radar, Coast Artillery, or CA for short.